Skip to content

 Open and Repair is Microsoft’s first-aid kit.
 It targets corruption, not encryption, but plenty of “I forgot my password” reports turn out to be corrupted files that throw password prompts in error.

-When we tried this on Excel 365 build 16.0.18025 running Windows 11, Open and Repair finished a 12 MB sample workbook in seconds.
+On a current build of Excel 365, Open and Repair finishes a mid-sized workbook in seconds.
 Microsoft’s Repair a Corrupted Workbook page states that Open and Repair offers 2 modes: Repair salvages formulas, while Extract Data pulls values only when Repair gives up.

 If a clean Repair pops a password prompt anyway, the file isn’t corrupted.
 Move on.